Autism Therapies

 Some clinicians approach treating patients with autism from a medical point of view.
 Biomedical treatments of autism focus on nutrition and supplementation.
 Trusted healthcare practicioners with experience treating children with autism can help our kids feel better and get better.
 The best way to find a trustworthy clinician is to talk with other parents in your area and connect with local and online support groups.

 This information is solely for educational purposes, not medical advice.
 It is not a substitute for care by trained medical providers.
 The Autism Community Store is not engaged in the practice of health care or the provision of health care advice or services.
-For specific advice about care and treatment, please consult your physician.
+For specific advice about care and therapy options, please consult your physician.